A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Numerical method

 We solve the system of algebraic equations~\eqref{eq:nonlinearshort} with Newton's method.
 We ignore the velocity dependence of the stabilization term in \cref{eq:4cranknicholson3} when assembling the Jacobian, as is commonly done.
 The Jacobian matrix is only recomputed when the convergence rate

 of the weak residual $r_n$ after the $j$th Newton iteration reaches $\rho > \rho_{\max}$.
-We use $\rho_{\max}=0.1$ or $\rho_{\max}=0.04$ in our experiments and stop when the residual satisfies $\vec{r}_n^{(j)}/\vec{r}_n^{(0)} < \num{1e-8}$ or after a maximum of $10$ iterations.
+We use $\rho_{\max}=0.1$ or $\rho_{\max}=0.04$ in our experiments and stop when the residual satisfies $\vec{r}_n^{(j)}/\vec{r}_n^{(0)} < \num{1e-8}$ which is almost always reached in less than $10$ iterations.
 The linear systems in each Newton step are solved with the GMRES method~\cite{kelleyIterativeMethodsLinear1995b} preconditioned with a V-cycle geometric multigrid~\cite{beckerMultigridTechniquesFinite2000}.
 Internally, a shared-memory parallel Vanka smoother is used, see~\cite{failerNewtonMultigridFramework2020} for more details on the efficient implementation.